 Buying a Home in the Fall

 buy-a-home-in-fallWe're heading into the cooler autumn months.
 Football season is in prime swing.
-The kids have been back in school for a while, and the holidays are right around the corner.
+The kids have been back in school for a while, retail "popup" Halloween stores seem to be every where and the holidays are coming up quickly already.
 But best of all about this time of year is the ability to claim a deal on a home.
 That's because those who buy a home in the fall may be take advantage of factors working in their favor.

 The best time to buy a home is when market conditions are preferable, competition is low, and interest rates are on the decline.
 While those would be optimal conditions, they may not all exist at the same time or even at all.
 Despite that, practically any real estate agent will tell you: Buy a home in the fall versus waiting until next year, when you may pay more.